-Total Credits 30
+CY-635 Advanced Research in Cyber Security 3

+CY-640 Cyber Crime Investigation and Digital Forensics 3

+CY-645 Blockchain Technology 6

 CY-650 Cyber Security Capstone 3

-CY-640 Cyber Crime Investigation and Digital Forensics 3

-Admission Requirements - Graduate Cyber Security

-- Official application (Apply online at www.saintpeters.edu or request an application by phone or mail). - A baccalaureate degree (preferred major in computer science, mathematics, engineering, physics, business, or criminal justice) conferred by a regionally accredited U.S. institution or the foreign equivalent as determined by an approved international evaluation service.
+- · Official application (Apply online at www.saintpeters.edu or request an application by phone or mail). - A baccalaureate degree (preferred major in computer science, mathematics, engineering, physics, business, or criminal justice) conferred by a regionally accredited U.S. institution or the foreign equivalent as determined by an approved international evaluation service.
 It is recommended that students have a strong background in programming and information technology.
-Additionally students with prior work experience in the information technology field will also be considered for the program. - Official transcripts from all institutions of higher education attended. - Personal statement describing why the applicant desires this particular degree.
-The statement should demonstrate: a.) strong writing skills; b.) an expressed desire to work in the represented field; c.) a strong ability to reason; d.) commitment to completing the degree (500 words). - A minimum undergraduate cumulative GPA of 3.0 on a 4.0 scale. - Two letters of recommendation from individuals acquainted with the applicant's academic and/or professional experience and his/her potential to successfully complete a graduate program. - · A current resume. - An interview may be required.
+Additionally students with prior work experience in the information technology field will also be considered for the program. - · Official transcripts from all institutions of higher education attended. - Personal statement describing why the applicant desires this particular degree.
+The statement should demonstrate: a.) strong writing skills; b.) an expressed desire to work in the represented field; c.) a strong ability to reason; d.) commitment to completing the degree (500 words). - A minimum undergraduate cumulative GPA of 3.0 on a 4.0 scale. - Two letters of recommendation from individuals acquainted with the applicant's academic and/or professional experience and his/her potential to successfully complete a graduate program. - A current resume. - An interview may be required.